 If you haven’t received a response from someone you’ve asked for a donation, be sure to follow up.
 Make a phone call or send a quick note to make sure that they haven’t forgotten your request.
 A good way to keep people involved in your adventure is to send an updated email.
 Keep your donors and potential donors informed of your fundraising and training progress.

 Once you have received a donation from someone, let them know that their contribution, whatever the amount, is important to you and that you appreciate it.
-You can also invite your donors to cheer you for you on race day, so that they can see the results of your hard work in person.
+You can also invite your donors to High Park on race day to cheer you on, so that they can see the results of your hard work in person.
 After the event you will want to send out an email with some photos, and an additional thank you for your donors’ support.